 Module morphisms and submodules

-Similarly, let im(f) be the usual image of f (as a set map or group morphism).
-As with the kernel, this set is not just a subgroup of N (when viewed as abelian group), but also a submodule of N. It is still called the image of the morphism f.
+Similarly to the kernel, let im(f) denote the usual image of f (as a set map or group morphism).
+As with the kernel, this set is not just a subgroup of N (when viewed as abelian group) but also a submodule of N. It is still called the image of the morphism f.

 Hom-sets?
 More like hom-modules!

-For each pair of R-modules M and N, we can consider the set HomR(M,N) of all R-module morphisms from M to N. This set has a natural (!) structure of an abelian group; when R is commutative, it has the structure of an R-module.
+For each pair of R-modules M and N, we can consider the set HomR-Mod(M,N) of all R-module morphisms from M to N. (You might also see this set sometimes denoted HomR(M,N).)
+This set has a natural (!) structure of an abelian group, where addition of morphisms is defined by "addition of outputs"; i.e., (f+g)(m)=f(m)+g(m).

-When N=M, the set HomR(M,M) has the natural structure of a ring with unity.
-It is called the endomorphism ring of M and is sometimes denoted EndR(M); when R is commutative, the ring EndR(M) has the natural structure of an R-algebra.
+When N=M, one can check that the set HomR-Mod(M,M) has a natural structure of a ring (with unity).
+It is called the endomorphism ring of M and is sometimes denoted EndR-Mod(M); when R is commutative, the ring EndR-Mod(M) has a natural structure of an R-algebra.

 Suggested next notes